nicholaspoggioli/regsim/README.md

 # REGSIM: Teaching Regression with Simulation
 Simulation is an effective tool for teaching regression methods and computer coding skills useful in empirical social science research.

-The goal of this repository is to provide Stata simulation code useful for understanding commonly used regression models in social science research, including ordinary least squares, fixed effects, random effects, difference-in-differences, and regression discontinuity.
+The REGSIM repository contains Stata v15.1 code for teaching the following topics:
+1. Omitted variable bias in estimation
+2. Type 1 errros (a.k.a., false positives) in hypothesis testing

+The code addresses the following regression models:
+1. Ordinary least squares,
+2. Fixed effects,
+3. Difference-in-differences, and
+4. Regression discontinuity

+I also briefly address random effects, hybrid, and correlated random effects models as described in Allison (2009) and Schunck (2013).

-In this project, I adopt the following suggestions in Morris, White, and Crowther's (2017) discussion of using and reporting simulations in medical research:
+I use the following from Morris, White, and Crowther's (2017) article on simulations in medical research:
 1. Framework for describing the "target" or goals of a simualation study (Table 3 in their paper) and
 2. Recommended plan for designing and reporting simulations (Table 1 in their paper).

+The remainder of this README is organized in the following sections.
+'Simulation Goals' describes the statistical tasks of estimation and testing focused on in the simulations here.
+These two tasks are elaborated in 'Task 1' and 'Task 2'.
+These sections draw on Morris et al.'s Table 3.
+'Simulation Plan' describes how each simulation is designed according to Morris et al.'s Table 1.

-# Goals
+# Simulation Goals
 Morris et al. offer a framework for describing the goal(s) of a simulation study in terms of five statistical tasks:
 1. **Estimation**
 2. **Testing**